Home

 VARIATION

 You can simplify this flower by skipping the step of making the small petals on the inner side of the flower.
 Just make the two sets of petals, then add the the textured center.
-Simpler but still cute!

 daisy flowers

-Return from Gum Paste Gerbera Flower to Home page
+Gum Paste Gerbera Flower Top